 MATH 109 Survey of Calculus 4 Units GE

 This course covers the fundamental concepts and techniques of differential and integral calculus with an introduction to differential equations.
-Emphasis on applications from the Life Sciences.
+Emphasis on applications from the life sciences.
 This course is not intended for majors in mathematics, physics, chemistry, or engineering.
 No credit for students with credit in MATH 120.
-A score that meets department guidelines on a department administered calculus readiness exam must be achieved by those who claim high school equivalence.
 4 hours discussion.
-(005512) General Education: Quantitative Reasoning (B4)
+(005512) General Education: Mathematical Concepts/QR (2)

 Grade Basis: Graded